4or5trees/azure-iot-starter-kits/seeed/2-image-classifier/README.md

     Save the file.

-1. Edit the `module.json` file for each of the 3 project modules: Replace the public registry name with your registry name.
-For example, in the `camera-capture` module, update the following line in the `module.json` file:

-    `"repository": "{your registry name}.azurecr.io/azureiotedge-seeed-camera-capture"`

-    Be sure to save each file.

 1. Sign into your Azure Container Registry (ACR): Run the following command _in the VS Code terminal window_:

     `az acr credential show --name {your registry name} --resource-group {your resource group name}`